#AI and Warfare – Oxford Panel Discussion

 Socialism’s Driving Factors for Innovation:

 In contrast, socialism builds for human need and creativity over profit.
 While some social surplus must be accounted for, it can be done without the profit-seeking motive.
-In a socialist system, innovation is driven by the #humanist desire to build social meaning and to meet simple societal needs to improve the quality of life in general, rather than lining the pockets of a few exploitative shareholders.
+In a socialist system, innovation is driven by the #humanist desire to build social meaning and to meet simple social needs to improve the quality of life in general, rather than lining the pockets of a few exploitative shareholders.

 Public Sector and Innovation:

 Not surprisingly, many of the innovations we rely on today came from government-funded projects, not the private sector.
 From touch screens to the internet, satellites to vaccines, much of the foundational research and development is done with public funding.
-This demonstrates that innovation isn’t something exclusive to capitalism; in fact, it happens in spite of it of the current mess.
+This demonstrates that innovation isn’t something exclusive to capitalism; in fact, it happens in spite of it in the current mess.

 Education, Innovation, and Profit: